RMS Corporate Advisory Board

 Mr Steve Cham

-Steve is sales director at EM Resolutions Ltd. After studying for a BSc in Biological Sciences he started his career in light and electron microscopy at Rothamsted Research Centre.
+Steve is business development manager in the electron microscopy division at Labtech.
+After studying for a BSc in Biological Sciences he started his career in light and electron microscopy at Rothamsted Research Centre.
 He then worked as product manager for EM and cryo preparation products for Cambridge Instruments, later to become Leica Microsystems.
 Steve then took the role of sales manager for northern Europe responsible for EM preparation and Histology sales.
-Following a period at Agar Scientific, he left together with colleagues to set up EM Resolutions Ltd who now manufacture and supply a range of consumables and accessories for Electron Microscopy.
+Following a period at Agar Scientific and EM Resolutions he joined Labtech to setup their EM division supplying a range of consumables, accessories and instrumentation for Electron Microscopy

 Mr Ray Codd